sahilmalhotra0510/io/overview.md

 # Innovative Web Applications for&nbsp;Local&nbsp;Communities

-The U.S. Environmental Protection Agency (EPA) is partnering with <span style="display:none" class="georgia">the Georgia Department of Economic Development Centers for Innovation and Georgia Tech to work with</span> local <span style="display:none" class="georgia">Georgia</span> communities to evaluate economic and environmental outcomes of new technologies and investment through web applications that use an economy-wide input-output model of industries, households and the environment.
-The new online tools will help communities identify and assess opportunities for economic growth and environmental sustainability.
+The U.S. Environmental Protection Agency (EPA) is partnering with <span style="display:none" class="georgia">the Georgia Center for Innovation for Energy Technology and Georgia Tech to work with</span> local <span style="display:none" class="georgia">Georgia</span> communities to evaluate economic and environmental outcomes of new technologies and investment through web applications that use an economy-wide input-output model of industries, households and the environment.
+The new online tools help communities identify opportunities for economic growth and environmental sustainability.

 [View presentation](../community/tools/), read more [about the model](about), review [current project areas](../../community/projects/) and join in our [upcoming&nbsp;web&nbsp;challenge](../../community/challenge/).